ttnghia/ttnghia.github.io/_Source/content/posts/sph-fluid-simulation-v2.md

 [Windows binary](/exe/SPHFluidSimulation.exe)

 ### WebGL Demo
 Thanks [Vladimír Vondruš](https://github.com/mosra/) for building the awesome WebGL application.
 This is part of [Magnum](https://magnum.graphics/) graphics engine showcase.
+Note that this WebGL demo requires WebAssembly-capable browser with WebGL enabled.

 Due to restriction of WebGL, this demo only runs on a single thread.
 The desktop app runs at much higher speed with multi-threading enabled.

+Usage:
+    * `Mouse drag` rotates the camera
+    * `Shift + mouse drag` pans the camera
+    * `Mouse wheel` zooms in/out
+    * `H` shows/hides the overlaid menu
+    * `R` resets the simulation
+    * `Space` pauses/resumes the simulation

 <link rel="stylesheet" href="/webgl/WebApplication.css" />
 <meta name="viewport" content="width=device-width, initial-scale=1.0" />